 - Exercise - especially outside!
 Physical activity is a well-known mood booster

 - Get support - talk to your family and friends about your condition, and help them to understand why your behaviour changes in the winter months.
 Understanding this can help them to support you more effectively

 Outdoor activities, such as running or hiking, are a great way to combat SAD - by getting both exercise and essential sunlight at the same time

-So if you're feeling down at all this Winter, why not pop into any of our central London clinics to discuss matters further with one of our private doctors.
-Our doors are always open, for you to seek the help you may need to take that first step towards a more positive 2017.
+If you're feeling down at all this Winter, why not pop into any of our clinics to discuss matters further with one of our private doctors.
+Our doors are always open, for you to seek the help you may need to take that first step towards improved mental health.